Homemade Freezer Biscuits Recipe

-It’s 5 o’clock and everyone wants to know what is for dinner.
+It’s 5 o’clock, and everyone wants to know what is for dinner.
 You hit the kitchen scrambling, and you are looking for something that isn’t hot dogs.
 What to do?
 Well, I used to be you.
 Frankly, I still am you some nights.
-I have tried to plan and prep a little better lately and this is one of my secret weapons.
+I have tried to plan and prep a little better lately, and this is one of my secret weapons.
 So, Pin it, Print It, Save it, cherish it with your life, because these are super easy and delicious!

 DIY Homemade Freezer Biscuits!
 No more buying those store-bought hockey pucks that you don’t “really” know what is in them.
 Now you can make your own homemade biscuits and pop them in the freezer for those days you are trying to fix a quick meal.
-You can make these Homemade Freezer Biscuits several batches at a time for large families, or just one batch at a time for singles or couples.
+You can make these Homemade Freezer Biscuits several batches at a time for large families or just one batch at a time for singles or couples.
 This recipe is very versatile!

 Homemade Freezer Biscuits

-- 2 cups flour
+- 2 cups all purpose flour

 - 1 Tablespoons baking powder

 - Place dry ingredients and the shortening or butter in food processor and pulse until crumbly.
 You can also do this with a fork in a bowl.

 - Add the milk gradually while pulsing until a ball forms.

 - Roll out onto a floured surface and cut into biscuits.
 Round, square, triangle, totally up to you.

 - Freeze on a cookie sheet for 1-2 hours.
 Then remove and place in a airtight freezer bag.
 Label.